 Twenty bullets exploding into her face.

 Twenty pieces of brain sliding down the wall.

-It was the gorilla trek that had triggered it, the march through the Ugandan rain-forest with the trackers and the two soldiers with AK47s.
+It was this damn gorilla trek that had triggered it, the march through the Ugandan rain-forest with the trackers and the two soldiers with AK47s.
 The unwanted image had flashed into my mind the moment my eyes had lingered on the battered magazine clip.
 I’d fired one of those guns – twice.
 Once in Vietnam, once in Cambodia.
 It was the time in Cambodia that had damaged me the most.
 In Vietnam the gun had been fixed to a bracket; in Cambodia, once I’d paid for the clip, the soldier had simply dropped the gun into my hands and pointed to the target against the wall.
-“You could turn around and shoot every mutha fucker in the room,” squawked the crow.
+“You could turn around and shoot everyone in the room,” squawked the crow.